Building Power Distribution: What Configuration is Best?

 By Brian McDivitt, PE, and Ryan Maroney, PE

-Many of the devices and equipment we use in our day-to-day tasks require a power distribution system that makes 120V available for users.
+Many devices and equipment we use in our daily tasks require a power distribution system that makes 120V available for users.
 This 120V power can be achieved by a single-phase or a three-phase (wye or split-phase delta) configuration, but is one configuration better than another for your building?
 Ultimately, the configuration used for your building depends on your equipment needs, overall building electrical load, and what is most economical.

 Consider a typical residential clothes dryer, which may or may not require a neutral.
-The dryer plug configuration makes this distinction and determines what receptacle is needed to provide power to the dryer.
+The dryer plug configuration makes this distinction and determines what receptacle is needed to power the dryer.
 Many older dryers require a 3-prong NEMA 10-30R receptacle (no neutral), while most new dryers require a 4-prong NEMA 14-30R receptacle (neutral included).
 The latter option provides a safer system.
 Because a dryer is sometimes located in a wet location, the insulated neutral provides the grounded current path instead of the equipment ground itself.
 In the late 1990s, the National Electric Code was updated to require 4-prong dryer receptacles in all new construction installations.

 - Most basic three-phase system and most inexpensive wye system